 Wether – a castrated male sheep.

-*Now to add some confusion, I’ve sometimes heard any castrated male sheep ( a wether ) referred to as mutton.
-Most likely because that male would be intended to be used for meat.
+*Now, to add some confusion, I’ve sometimes heard any castrated male sheep ( a wether ) referred to as mutton.
+This is most likely because that male would be intended to be used for meat.

 Sheep are raised for their wool, meat, hides, and only occasionally for milk.
-There are a few specialty cheeses produced from sheep’s milk.
+There are a few specialty kinds of cheese produced from sheep’s milk.